theocjr/social-media-forensics/microblog_authorship_attribution/xai/lime/icassp_2022/README.md

 # Explainable Artificial Intelligence for Authorship Attribution on Social Media

-This page contains supplementary materials of our submitted ICASSP'22 paper (under revision): "_Explainable Artificial Intelligence for Authorship Attribution on Social Media_".
+This page contains supplementary materials of our submitted ICASSP'22 paper (under revision) "_Explainable Artificial Intelligence for Authorship Attribution on Social Media_".

 ## Section 4.4.
 Coverage of Explanations